Useful Information

 The number of entitlements allocated to a farmer under the Basic Payment Scheme is based on the number of eligible hectares declared by the farmer in 2013 and 2015, whichever is lesser.

-The value of entitlements established in 2015 is based on a fixed percentage of the value of entitlements owned by the farmer under the 2014 scheme year as well as any payment received under the Grassland Sheep Scheme.
+The value of entitlements established in 2015 was based on a fixed percentage of the value of entitlements owned by the farmer under the 2014 scheme year as well as any payment received under the Grassland Sheep Scheme.

 We at HMG would advise all farmers to consult with their Agri advisers for further information or follow our link the Department Of Agriculture website.